-Two publications are funded with student activities monies.
+Two student publications are funded with student activities monies.
 Housatonic student editors, reporters and photographers publish the newspaper, Horizons, four times each semester.
 Horizons covers College activities and outside events of interest to students.
-Bean Feast, the College's literary magazine, is published annually.
+The College's literary magazine is published annually.
 Students are encouraged to submit essays, stories, poems, plays, and other works for consideration.